Velocidex/velociraptor-docs/content/blog/2021/2021-10-22-a-closer-look-at-the-winning-entry-in-the-2021-velociraptor-contributor-competition-575c387610af/_index.md

 1. We set the artifact parameters to “hidden” because we don’t intend these artifacts to be used standalone.

-1. We give them a generous timeout because we could be targetting a large set of files that were previously collected and are now being analysed “offline”.
+1. We give them a generous timeout because we could be targeting a large set of files that were previously collected and are now being analysed “offline”.
 Also Capa is written in Python and slow as molasses.

 {{% notice note %}}
 Windows Defender will probably prevent Capa from running.
 You may need to temporarily disable it’s realtime protection option or else add a realtime scanning exclusion for the folder your testing on.